intel/opencl-intercept-layer/docs/controls.md

 If a registry is set in both HKCU and HKLM, the setting in HKCU will "win".

-### Linux Configuration Files
+### Linux, Android, and OSX Configuration Files

-On Linux, the Intercept Layer for OpenCL Applications will read control values from ~/clintercept.conf.
-Controls may be set by putting the control on its own line, followed by an equals sign, followed by the value you'd like to set the option to.
-Lines that begin with a semi-colon(";"), a hash mark ("#"), or a C++-style comment ("//") are ignored.
-For example, to enable CallLogging, put a line in your ~/clintercept.conf that looks like:
+On Linux, the Intercept Layer for OpenCL Applications will read control values from a config file named clintercept.conf.
+Controls in a config file may be set by putting the control on its own line, followed by an equals sign, followed by the value to set the control to.
+Lines that begin with a semi-colon (";"), a hash mark ("#"), or a C++-style comment ("//") are ignored.
+For example, to enable CallLogging, put a line in your clintercept.conf that looks like:

     // Enable CallLogging:
     CallLogging=1

+The Intercept Layer for OpenCL Applications will search for config files in the following directories, in order:

+* The current user's HOME directory (`~`).
+* The `sdcard` directory (for Android only).
+* The system directory `/etc/OpenCL`.

 ### Environment Variables